kyma-project/nats-manager/README.md

     make install
     ```

-3. Run your controller (this will run in the foreground, so switch to a new terminal if you want to leave it running):
+3. Run your controller (this will run in the foreground, so if you want to leave it running, switch to a new terminal).
     ```sh
     make run
     ```